Eve V. Clark

-Eve V. Clark (born 26 July 1942) is a British-born American linguist.
+Eve Vivienne Clark (born 26 July 1942) is a British-born American linguist.
 Clark's research focuses on first language acquisition, especially the acquisition of meaning.
-She has done extensive observational and experimental research.
 She has also worked on the acquisition and use of word-formation, including comparative studies of English and Hebrew in children and adults.
-Some of her current studies examine what children can learn about conventional ways to say things based on adult responses to child errors during acquisition.
-She has studied the pragmatics of coining words.
+Some of her research examines what children can learn about conventional ways to say things based on adult responses to child errors during acquisition.

-Biography
+Academic career

 Clark earned her PhD in Linguistics in 1969, studying with John Lyons at the University of Edinburgh.
-She worked on the Language Universals Project at Stanford with Joseph Greenberg, and two years later, joined the Linguistics Department at Stanford University.
-She is currently the Richard Lyman Professor in the Humanities at Stanford.
+She worked on the Language Universals Project at Stanford with Joseph Greenberg, and subsequently joined the Linguistics Department at Stanford University.
+She is the Richard Lyman Professor emerita in the Humanities at Stanford.

-In January 2017, Clark was one of the speakers in the Linguistic Society of America's inaugural Public Lectures on Language series.